Go Ad-Free

 Discovering MAO Inhibitors in a TB Ward:

-The first antidepressant medications were discovered completely by accident.
-In the 1950s, doctors discovered that drugs designed to treat tuberculosis had unexpected benefits.
+Doctors discovered the first antidepressant medications completely by accident.
+In the 1950s, they noticed that drugs designed to treat tuberculosis had unexpected benefits.

 Patients being treated at Sea View Hospital on Staten Island were quite ill.
-When they received the experimental TB medicine iproniazid, some became surprisingly energized.
+When they took the experimental TB medicine iproniazid, though, some became surprisingly energized.
 In their JAMA report (Nov.
 8, 1952), the investigators mentioned “mild euphoria” and “sexual stimulation” as side effects.

 These observations piqued the interest of other scientists.
 It was discovered that the TB drug iproniazid was helpful for people who were depressed even if they did not have tuberculosis.
 At the same time, researchers were unraveling the mechanism of action of MAO inhibitors.